shreyas-debug/SentinelG3/README.md

 The Next.js 15 dashboard connects to the backend via **Server-Sent Events** for live streaming:

+- **Authentication** — Secure login with GitHub or Google OAuth
+- **User Profile** — Session management with profile display and logout
 - **Live Feed** — terminal-style log output as the orchestrator progresses
 - **Healing History** — expandable table with severity badges and status
 - **Chain of Thought** — side-by-side Auditor and Fixer reasoning panels